-Porting of open-source Linux and Android for embedded product development, instead of porting a proprietary operating systems) for Connected Car, Telematics, Head-up Display applications, offer several advantages.
+Porting of open-source Linux and Android, (instead of porting a proprietary operating systems) for Connected Car, Telematics, Head-up Display applications, offer several advantages.

 Following are some of the advantages:

 - Apache v2.0 licensed.
 This means these are open-source software and hence one ends-up saving licensing cost

 - Support and maintenance services for proprietary OS, device drivers and kernels may not be available free of cost.

 - Porting Android or Linux operating systems provides flexibility to the project.
 Your developers can integrate customized and open-source software packages and components.

 - Linux or Android porting, more often than not, results in reduced time-to-market.
 This is due to the availability of open-source software packages that may need minimum customisations

 Before kick-starting your Android or Linux porting projects following are some of the best practices your embedded software development partner should take care of: